 I'm told the experience at Victoria's Secret is awesome.
 That's because they put their focus on getting a customer to a fitting room, so they can show her everything that will fit perfectly.

 Putting your least trained employee to clean up and watch for shoplifters ignores that customers who use a dressing room are 70% more likely to buy.

 The best retailers station their best employees by the fitting rooms to build rapport and sell the merchandise at the fitting room.

-In case it’s not obvious, the cashier is the final place where an employee will touch the customer.
-As such, they still have influence over the customer’s actions.
-The customer is generally relaxed and impulse items are easier to sell.
+If it’s not apparent, the cashier is the final place where an employee touches the customer.
+As such, they can still influence the customer’s actions.
+The customer is generally relaxed, and impulse items are easier to sell.